Can big fashion brands be eco-friendly and sustainable?

 There is no dispute that Levi’s jeans last a long time and are often passed down from mother to daughter or father to son.
 However, the production methods and chemical dyes have been put under the microscope by critics.

-The spring 2021 Levi’s jeans campaign exclaimed, “Buy Better, Wear Longer,” sending a conscientious message to raise awareness and move toward slow fashion.
-On their website, a statement acknowledges, “There’s no denying it: the apparel industry has a frightening impact on the environment.
+Levi’s first sustainable jeans campaign exclaimed, “Buy Better, Wear Longer,” sending a conscientious message to raise awareness and move toward slow fashion.
+On their website, Levi’s acknowledge and commit to doing better , “There’s no denying it: the apparel industry has a frightening impact on the environment.
 Since our brand is part of it, it is up to us to do everything possible to create the fits you love with methods that respect the planet.”

 It continues, “And, we confess … We haven’t always gone in the right direction.
 Being an extremely sustainable clothing brand is a goal that is close to our hearts, and we are still working on it.
 We have made great strides in several areas and are striving to improve in others, but there is still a long way to go.
 And we hope you will walk alongside us.”